 “I’m still, I’m still,” he protests, laying in his natural position, like a plank of driftwood floating stiffly over the sea of hands.

 GM: The next hours remind Emil of an assembly line.

 It all happens like clockwork.
 Emil is wheeled towards sliding glass doors alongside half a dozen other prone, staff-surrounded figures on stretchers.
 Some look hale, others are clad in oxygen masks and look like corpses already.
 Ambulance sirens scream in his ears as the doors slide open.
 Emil passes faceless columns of medical staff in scrubs, white coats, hospital gowns, and occasional suits.
-Some of the gown-clad patients docilely cooperate.
-Others scream obscenities past tear-streaked relatives as they froth and tug against leather restraints before being sedated.
+Some of the gown-clad patients cooperate, some gladly, some with docility.
+Others scream obscenities past tear-streaked or angry-faced relatives as they froth and tug against leather restraints before being sedated.
 Metallic voices coldly blare from intercoms.
 Armed security guards eye patients.
-One punches a head-shaved, vacant-eyed man in the gut and laughs as he hits the floor.
+One punches a head-shaved, vacant-eyed man in the gut and sends him crashing to the floor.
 The rest of Texas Medical Center carries on, too busy to notice.
 Emil is impersonally wheeled from hall to hall and floor to floor like one of so many inconsequential pieces in an on-stop convener belt.
 He’s impersonally changed into another hospital gown, assessed by nurses, deposited into a bed.
 A dividing curtain separates his half of the room from another patient’s.
-Moans for "morphine… please… please… " sound past it.
-A nurse walks by with a hypodermic needle, there’s a strangled sound of alarm, and then the suddenly panicked pleading sounds die.
+Moans for “morphine… please… please… you… fucking… cocksucks…” sound past it.
+A cool-faced nurse walks by with a hypodermic needle, there’s a strangled exclamation, and then then slurred cussing that trails off into silence.

 Time crawls past.